 3. The above command will list all network adapters.
 Note the interface name, which is the network adapter you want to disable.

-4. Now execute the given command by replacing the Interface name with the name you noted above.
+4. Execute the given command by replacing the Interface name with the name you noted above.
 (Without quotation marks)

 Netsh interface set interface "Interface Name" disable